1031 Exchange Coordination & Oversight by Compass

-1031 Exchanges apply to “like-kind” business or investment property.
-The “like-kind” parameters in the exchange rules are reasonably flexible.
-It allows for selling any commercial or investment property and purchasing any other property that fits the same definition.
-Under “like-kind” guidelines, a retail shopping center can be exchanged for land, or a warehouse property can be exchanged for a multifamily asset.
-Generally, a seller can exchange any real property for any other real estate asset as long as the property is not used for the personal use of the exchanger.
+The “like-kind” parameters are broadly flexible.
+A retail shopping center can be exchanged for land, or a warehouse property can be exchanged for a multifamily asset.
+Any commercial or investment property may generally be exchanged for any other, as long as the replacement property is not used for the personal use of the exchanger.

 Compass Commercial’s 1031 Exchange Oversight